Records Management Policies

 Destruction of Non-Permanent Records

 The USG will not maintain records (including electronic records) longer than necessary, but the records are not to be destroyed until authorized by the IRMO.
-Once the retention period for non-permanent records has expired, the office responsible for the records completes a Destruction Request Form, obtains signatures from the appropriate authority, and sends the form to the IRMO.
-The records may only be destroyed after receipt of the signed and completed form from the IRMO.
+Once the retention period for non-permanent records has expired, the office responsible for the records completes a Destruction Request Form, obtains signatures from the appropriate authority, and sends the form to the appropriate EVC.
+The records may only be destroyed after receipt of the signed and completed form from the EVC.
 The records are then to be destroyed through recycling.
 Sensitive records should be shredded.
-Following destruction, the destruction notice is signed by an employee witnessing the destruction and then sent to the IRMO and kept as documentation of the destruction.
+Following destruction, the destruction notice is signed by an employee witnessing the destruction and then sent to the EVC and kept as documentation of the destruction.
+A copy is also sent to the IRMO.
 Because just deleting an electronic record does not necessarily result in their destruction, each institution shall create procedures for the destruction of electronic records.

 Certain record-related materials need not be retained as records under the requirements of the schedule.
 Such materials include: 1) duplicate copies that do not require official action, so long as the creating office maintains the original record for the period required; 2) catalogs, trade journals, and other publications received that require no action and do not document institutional activities; 3) stocks of blank stationery, blank forms, and other surplus materials that are not subject to audit and have become obsolete: 4) transitory records, which are temporary records created for short-tern, internal purposes that may include, but are not limited to, telephone call-back messages, drafts of ordinary documents not needed for their evidentiary value, copies of material sent for informational purposes but not needed by the receiving office for future business, and internal communications about social activities.
 These documents may be disposed of without documentation of destruction.